arieluy/arieluy.github.io/_pages/lighting.md

 {% include gallery id="rent" layout="half" caption="RENT, Scotch'n'Soda Theatre, April 2022.
 Directed by Caroline Holmes and Katia Peppas.
 Photos by Soomin Kong." %}

 {% include gallery id="summerland" caption="The Summerland Project, Scotch'n'Soda Theatre, December 2019.
 Directed by Jacqui Fashimpaur.
 Photos by Remy Goldberg." %}

+### Architectural

+{% include gallery id="bridge" layout="half" caption="Lighting the Pausch Bridge with mathematical themes, such as the Sieve of Eratosthenes and the digits of pi" %}